crandmck/test-md/example-connector.md

 Cloudant DB connector for the StrongLoop Loopback framework.

 <div class="gh-only">
-For more information, see the [LoopBack documentation](http://loopback.io/doc/en/lb2/Cloudant-connector).
+For more information, see the <a href="http://loopback.io/doc/en/lb2/Cloudant-connector">LoopBack documentation</a>.
 </div>

 ### Key Features